SanH-ung/Note-Taking-App-React-Native/README.md

 4. Run "npm install react-native-gesture-handler@2.14 react-native-reanimated@3.6 @react-native-masked-view/masked-view@0.3"

-I)For the react-native-reanimated, it is required to add plugins: ['react-native-reanimated/plugin'] in the babel.config.js.
+	i)For the react-native-reanimated, it is required to add plugins: ['react-native-reanimated/plugin'] in the babel.config.js.
 Don't remove the existing 	settings in the babel.config.js.

 		Example:	module.exports = {
 	  				plugins: ['react-native-reanimated/plugin'],
 	  				// other settings
 					}

-II)For the react-native-gesture-handler, it is required to add the following import statement at the top of index.js.
+	ii)For the react-native-gesture-handler, it is required to add the following import statement at the top of index.js.

 		Example:	import 'react-native-gesture-handler';

 5. Run "npm install react-native-vector-icons --save"

-I)Then, edit android/app/build.gradle ( NOT android/build.gradle ) and add the following apply from: "../../node_modules/react-native-vector-	icons/fonts.gradle" on top:
+	i)Then, edit android/app/build.gradle ( NOT android/build.gradle ) and add the following apply from: "../../node_modules/react-native-vector-	icons/fonts.gradle" on top:

 		Example:	apply plugin: "com.android.application"
 					apply plugin: "org.jetbrains.kotlin.android"
 					apply plugin: "com.facebook.react"
 					apply from: "../../node_modules/react-native-vector-icons/fonts.gradle"

 6. Run "npm i @react-native-picker/picker --save" or "npm i @react-native-picker/picker --force"